matthewp/ls-deps/README.md

 # ls-deps

 A utility for displaying the dependency graph of modules in your project.
-It's like `npm ls`, but for client-side projects based on SystemJS or StealJS.
+It's like `npm ls`, but for client-side projects using StealJS.

 ## Usage